-- 7. Prior Prince George's County Zoning Ordinance: The subject application has been reviewed for compliance with the requirements of the R-55 and D-D-O Zones and site design guidelines of the prior Prince George's County Zoning Ordinance, as follows: - a.
-Since the site is within the D-D-O Zone superimposed by the Gateway Arts District Sector Plan and SMA, the D-D-O Zone standards replace all those contained in the Zoning Ordinance (page 142), including the site design guidelines for site plans.
+The Planning Board finds as follows:

+- a.
+The site is within the D-D-O Zone superimposed by the Gateway Arts District Sector Plan and SMA.
+According to the sector plan, the D-D-O Zone development district standards replace all those contained in the Zoning Ordinance (page 135), including the site design guidelines for site plans.
 The proposed single-family detached use is permitted in the TRN character area, and the proposed single-family attached use is permitted, as approved in CSP-18002. - b.
 Footnote 2 on page 144 of the Gateway Arts District Sector Plan and SMA states: